-The EEPROM uses a two-wire serial interface (TWI) to the microcontroller for read and write accesses to the data.
+The EEPROM uses an two-wire serial (TWI) interface to the microcontroller for read and write accesses to the data.
 It is considered to be a slave in all these applications.
 That means, the controller has to be the master that initiates the data transfer and provides the clock for transmit and receive operations.